josh1209/echo-server/README.md

   (http://docs.python.org/3/library/select.html) and attempt to write a second version of the echo server that can handle multiple client connections in "parallel".
 You do not need to invoke threading of any kind to do this.

+I got most of my code from https://steelkiwi.com/blog/working-tcp-sockets/ to solve this